 - Name a transfer on death beneficiary for your shares of stock.
 Most states allow shareholders to name someone to inherit shares of stock without needing probate administration.
 The steps for setting up a transfer on death beneficiary designation for your stock are sometimes complex.
 Fortunately, your attorney can help walk you thorough this process.
 The advantage of using a transfer on death beneficiary for your shares of stock as part of your estate plan is that it is relatively easy to create, is often free, and allows for a quick and easy transfer of the stock upon your death.

+What to Do With Shares of Stock When Creating Your Estate Plan.
 You do not have to make these important decisions without assistance.
 We are here to help.
 We encourage you to check out the positive feedback that we have received from former clients on our client testimonials page today.